TSE-Systems/tse-analytics-docs/Writerside/topics/t-SNE.md

 ![TSNE at least three variables to choose.png](TSNE at least three variables to choose.png)

 > **Note:**  The t-SNE algorithm requires at least three variables to accurately capture the complex relationships and high-dimensional structure of the data.
-Therefore, the software only supports the selection of at least **three variables** for tSNE analysis.
+Therefore, the software only supports the selection of at least **three or more variables** for tSNE analysis.
 {style='note'}